usdoj-crt/beta-ada/_pages/_resources/title-iii-manual.md

 Lease;
 Lease to; or
 Operate
 a place of public accommodation.

-{% details What is a place of public accommodation? %}
+#### What is a place of public accommodation?
 A place of public accommodation is a facility whose operations --

 - Affect commerce; and